Thumb Collateral Ligament Injury

 Examining the patient’s medical history, including the mechanism, the finger’s posture at the time of the injury, the presence of a deformity, any previous treatments received, and the patient’s subjective perception of the thumb’s stability.

-• Pinch grip weakness is frequently seen in cases with ligament injury.
+- Pinch grip weakness is frequently seen in cases of ligament injury.

-• To check for the presence of a fractured segment or Stener’s lesion, an X-ray must be brought.
+- To check for the presence of a fractured segment or Stener’s lesion, an X-ray must be taken.

 Grades of Thumb Sprains: